Manny Oyeleke: Chesterfield

 On 13 April 2021, Oyeleke dropped back down to the National League to sign for play-off chasing Chesterfield for an undisclosed fee, linking up with his new manager James Rowe, who was his assistant manager when Oyeleke was at Aldershot.
 He played 12 league games in what remained of the 2020–21 season, helping the "Spireites" to qualify for the play-offs.
 Chesterfield were beaten by Notts County at the quarter-final stage.
 A recurring calf injury restricted him to 28 appearances in the 2021–22 campaign and he did not feature under Paul Cook in the play-offs.
+He was absent throughout the 2022–23 season as he underwent surgery on his knee and suffered setbacks in his recovery.
+His departure from the club was confirmed in May 2023.

+Woking

+On 19 July 2023, Oyeleke joined National League side Woking on a one-year deal; manager Darren Sarll said that "Emmanuel and I have quite an extensive history and he is an individual I know as well as any person I currently work with".
+He played 15 games in the 2023–24 season and was not retained beyond the summer.

+Farnborough

+On 4 June 2024, Oyeleke joined National League South club Farnborough as manager Spencer Day's first signing of the summer.
+He played 17 games in the first half of the 2024–25 season and then announced his retirement from football on 28 December 2024.

 Style of play

 Able to play as a central midfielder or at right back, Oyeleke has described himself as "quite dynamic, strong, good on the ball and a team player".
 Aldershot Town director Tommy Anderson stated that Oyeleke is "a very solid box-to-box midfielder... very good at protecting the defence but also very good at going forward as well" and "a very good ball player, he is someone who looks to dictate play, he loves to control the midfield.
 He is very versatile through the middle, he can be the water carrier or the attacking midfielder".